-As a young man growing up in Cape Town, South Africa, the beauty of handmade pieces, natural materials, sustainability ethos and ethnic cultures inspired Charl.
+As a young man growing up in Cape Town, South Africa, the beauty of handmade pieces, natural materials, and ethnic cultures combined with a sustainability ethos sparked a deep inspiration within Charl.
 The idea of packaging all these ingredients into beautiful and functional pieces of furniture is Charl’s motivation and inspiration.

 Charl left South Africa for Australia and commenced studying Furniture Design & Technology at RMIT in Melbourne.
 Leaving Africa only further enhanced Charl’s attraction to the tribal way of life and its ancient traditional craft.

 Charl’s designs showcase a range of tribal elements and are a testament to his strong connection and love for the tribal spiritual community as a predominant influence in his life.
 The driving forces are a blend of humanity and modern requirements.